sekips/cell_classification_with_xception/README.md

 # cell_classification_with_xception
-make model for cell classification with xception
+ipynb file for making model for cell classification with xception

+Cropped pics npy data that obtained from cell cropper can be applied.